Written By Kassandra Foreman / Reviewed By Ray Spotts

 By brushing under the gums, cavities that begin along the gumline are reduced.
 Brushing the gums keeps them clean of residue and buildup, as well as encourages circulation within the gums to keep gums healthy.
 This not only protects the teeth but also prevents gum disease that can cause other health concerns as well.

-While brushing the teeth for two minutes twice each day will reduce the cavities and remove buildup and bacteria from the teeth, doing so at the correct angle will improve oral health.
-It allows for improved teeth and gum cleaning as well as reduces the bacteria in the mouth.
+While brushing the teeth for two minutes twice each day will reduce the cavities and remove buildup and germs from the teeth, doing so at the correct angle will improve oral health.
+It allows for improved teeth and gum cleaning as well as reduces the germs in the mouth.